Stuycs-K/finalprojectapcs-5-li-william-stahl-axel/DEVLOG-Axel.md

 This document must be updated daily every time you finish a work session.

 ## Axel Stahl

+### 2025-5-31 - Setup
+Wrote setup function so the board is working.
+Also improved piece classes and positions, adding helpful functions.

 ### 2025-5-30 - Piece Class
 Edited piece class to save code on piece subclasses